kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 Yes, it relaxes validation of updates to Jobs while they are suspended.
-Specifically, it will allow mutating the container resource specifications (CPU, memory, GPU, and extended resource requests and limits) in the pod template of suspended Jobs, and it allows scheduling-directive mutations for safely suspended Jobs.
+Specifically, it will allow mutating the container resource specifications (CPU, memory, GPU, and extended resource requests and limits) and resource claim references in the pod template of suspended Jobs, and it allows scheduling-directive mutations for safely suspended Jobs.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?